rpdelaney-archive/python-chess-annotator/README.rst

 -----

 -  Add support for variants (chess960, crazyhouse, etc)
--  Reduce the frequency of annotations in positions where one side has an overwhelming advantage
 -  Provide an option to analyze moves from one player only

 Legal